-I have had a lot of problems with getting URL rewriting to work in Windows Vista, running IIS 7.
-Compared to IIS 6, virtual paths in IIS 7 will not allow extensions like .js, .css, which is really problematic if you are working on systems that use shared files in virtual paths.
+I’ve had a lot of problems with getting URL rewriting to work with Windows Vista and IIS 7.
+Compared to IIS 6, virtual paths in IIS 7 don’t allow extensions like .js, .css, which is problematic if you have shared files in virtual paths.

-- Select the correct application pool (create one if required) and switch from Managed Pipeline Mode to Classic under Basic Settings.
+- Switch from Managed Pipeline Mode to Classic under Basic Settings.

 - Select the correct web site and open the “HandlerMappings” section.